California law (Fish and Game Code section 1602) requires an entity to notify CDFW prior to commencing any activity that may:

-- deposit or dispose of debris, waste, or other material containing crumbled,flaked, or ground pavement where it may pass into any river, stream, or lake.
+- Deposit or dispose of debris, waste, or other materials containing crumbled, flaked, or ground pavement where it may pass into any river, stream, or lake.

 Yes.
 CDFW must comply with the California Environmental Quality Act (CEQA) (Pub.
 Resources Code, § 21000, et seq.) before it may issue a final Lake or Streambed Alteration Agreement.
 Issuance of a final Lake or Streambed Alteration Agreement occurs after CDFW receives a draft Lake or Streambed Alteration Agreement from the applicant and CDFW signs it.
 In many instances, CDFW will receive a signed draft Lake or Streambed Alteration Agreement from an applicant before the lead agency has fully complied with CEQA.
 In those instances, CDFW must wait for the lead agency to fully comply with CEQA before it may sign the draft Lake or Streambed Alteration Agreement, thereby making it final.

 Under CEQA, the "lead agency" is the local or state governmental agency that has the principal responsibility for carrying out or approving the activity.
 All other local or state agencies with discretionary approval authority are “responsible agencies.”